Skip to content

 • Expected result: the allowlisted DR keys currently stored in <root>/vault/bootstrap.vault.env are written to GCP Secret Manager, creating the secret if needed and adding a new version when it already exists.

-5) Optional: seed build-time publish credentials for the VyOS artifact path
+5) Optional: seed build-time publish credentials for the VyOS record path

 • Command: